Italian prosecutors probe allegations of League oil deal: sources

 Italian news magazine L’Espresso reported in February that Salvini’s former spokesman Gianluca Savoini had held talks in Moscow last October with Russian businessmen about a possible oil deal that would enable funds to be siphoned to the League.

 Savoini denied the allegations at the time.
-The U.S. website Buzzfeed said on Wednesday it had received an audio recording of the Moscow meeting and published a transcript where Savoini can be heard discussing a mooted oil deal.
+The U.S. website Buzzfeed said on Wednesday it had received an audio recording of the Moscow meeting and published a transcript where Savoini can be heard discussing a covert oil transaction.

-Savoini told the Italian media on Thursday that he met a group of unnamed businessmen but denies any wrongdoing and says the League did not receive any money from the Russians.
+Savoini told the Italian media on Thursday that he had met a group of unnamed businessmen but denies any wrongdoing and says the League did not receive any money from the Russians.

-Two sources with knowledge of the case told Reuters magistrates opened their probe following the release of the article in L’Espresso.
+Two sources with knowledge of the case told Reuters magistrates opened their probe following the publication of the article in L’Espresso.

 One of the sources said investigators were aware of the audio recording before Buzzfeed published its story.